 Collaborate with other Local Agencies- Hoarders usually need a variety of services to help stabilize their situation.
 It takes a collective effort from local code enforcement, protective services, and sometimes law enforcement, and attorneys.
 In some cases, a legal guardian may be appointed if the homeowner is found to be legally incapacitated.

 Contact Child or Adult Protective Services- Depending on the situation, child protective services (CPS) or adult protective services made need to be contacted to provide assistance.
-In some cases both agencies can get involved, especially if there is a situation with an adult with mental health disables and small children.
-The family may not consider this as helping but opening a CPS/APS case assist with finding resources to help clean and link the client to additional mental health services.
+In some cases both agencies can get involved, especially if there is a situation with an adult with mental health disabilities who also has small children.
+The family may not consider this as helping but opening a CPS/APS case can assist with finding resources to help clean the home and link the client to additional mental health services.
 The judge may also be able to order support services be put in place.
 APS/CPS can also provide long term case monitoring in addition to active case management to provide regular monitoring.
 Moreover, case managers are mandated reporters so a call to protective services is inevitable in this situation.

 Research Hoarder Resources in the Community- Hoarding resources are usually available in most states and localities.
 There are several local companies that offer cleaning services for this situation.
 The coordination between agencies is critical because these services can be expensive.
 Case management and social service agencies can pool resources and help defray some of the cost.

 Assist with Alternative Housing Options- Alternative housing may be needed during the cleaning process or if the house is deemed to be inhabitable.
 Again, this is time when case managers provide the linkage to community resources.
 Case managers in public agencies may be able to obtain funding for temporary housing in a hotel or other living arrangement.
 Some agencies that own group homes may also provide emergency respite services on a temporary basis.
 Case managers can coordinate this placement by finding the home and requesting the funds if needed.